akorunska/bitcoin-regtest-dockerfile/README.md

 bitcoin-cli -regtest createwallet "mywallet"
 ```

-Or loadad wallet, if it already exists:
+Or load wallet, if it already exists:
 ```
 bitcoin-cli -regtest loadwallet 'mywallet'
 ```